-Consistency across services: Developers can expect a consistent set of CRUD (Create, Read, Update, Delete) operations across supported AWS services.
+Consistency across services: Developers can expect a consistent set of Create, Read, Update, Delete (CRUD) operations across supported AWS services.
 This consistency simplifies the learning curve for developers working with multiple services and ensures a standardized approach to resource management.